olinger/SudokuSolver/ReadMe.md

 - invalid chars - An input file with invalid characters in it
 - invalid clues -  A Sudoku with less than 17 clues (therefore not valid and the algorithm will not attempt)
 - invalid size 1 & 2 - Two input files with invalid sized rows / columns
-- not unique - A sudoku which has more than one solution and is therefore not valid
+- not unique - A Sudoku which has more than one solution and is therefore not valid
-- repear numbers - A sudoku with repeating numbers in a column / row / square therefore not valid
+- repear numbers - A Sudoku with repeating numbers in a column / row / square therefore not valid

 ## Results